Nethraa24/G2_DBMS/EX1.md

 ![image](https://github.com/Nethraa24/G2_DBMS/assets/121215786/4385d082-3a67-4dd1-9cb3-550cf67a2bf6)

 ### RESULT:
-Thus , a student database is created and DDL queries are executed in SQL.
+Thus, a student database is created and DDL queries are executed in SQL successfully.